Human Rights Advisory Committee

 Due to COVID-19, all City of Salisbury Human Rights Advisory Committee meetings will be held virtually using online virtual meeting software beginning in March 2020 and through the foreseeable future.
 Individuals do not need to have an account to join the meeting, one can simply follow the link posted here from a computer browser and you will be permitted to join as a guest.
 If you would like to attend the virtual meeting from your phone, you will need to download the software app and sign up/in, which is free.
 In accordance with the Maryland Open Meetings Act, all HRAC meetings are open to the public and anyone who wishes is welcome to attend.

-The next virtual meeting is scheduled for Thursday, January 14, 2021 at 6pm and can be accessed through Google Hangouts using the following link: HRAC Meeting - January 2021
+The next virtual meeting is scheduled for Thursday, May 13, 2021 at 6pm and can be accessed through Zoom using the following link: HRAC Meeting - May 2021

 The Salisbury Human Rights Advisory Committee seeks to both recognize and celebrate the growing diversity of the Salisbury community.
 The HRAC believes that all community members have the right to be treated with respect, impartiality, and dignity, with equal consideration for race, color, national origin, immigration status, ancestry, gender, sexual orientation, age, religion or disability.